marcelinmurhula/Soil-Nutrient-Analysis-PCA-clustering-and-more/README.md

 ## Overview

-This project involves analyzing soil nutrient data to assess soil quality and efficiency across various districts.
+This project involves analyzing soil nutrient data to assess soil quality and efficiency across various districts in the south-kivu province, in DRC.
 The main objectives include:

 - **Exploratory Data Analysis (EDA):** Understand the distribution and relationships between soil nutrients such as pH, organic matter, nitrogen, phosphorus, and potassium.
 - **Principal Component Analysis (PCA):** Reduce the dimensionality of the dataset and visualize the principal components.